emilk/eon/README.md

 Con uses the `.con` file ending.

+Con is aimed to be a replacement for Toml and Yaml.

-This repository also contains a Rust crate for using Con with `serde`, and a binary for formatting Con files.
+This repository also contains a Rust crate `con` for using Con with `serde`, and a `confmt` binary for formatting Con files.

 ## Overview
 ```yaml